TBT’s Mid-Year Conference (MYC)

 What happens at MYC?

-The Conference sees attendees arriving at 9am on Friday the 13th June, and leaving by 2.30pm on Monday the 16th June.
+The Conference sees attendees arriving at 9am on Friday the 12th of June, and leaving by 2.30pm on Monday the 15th June.

 But what happens in between?